shopware/docs/guides/plugins/plugins/framework/data-handling/writing-data.md

 ### Replacing and deleting associated data

 Replacing associated data is not always as easy as it seems.
-Head over to our [guide about replacing data](replacing-associated-data.md) to get a full grasp of how it's done properly.
-While "deleting associated data" is covered by the guide mentioned above already, we've created a [separate guide](deleting-associated-data.md) for this case.
+Head over to our guide about [Replacing associated data](replacing-associated-data.md) to get a full grasp of how it is done.
+While [Deleting associated data](deleting-associated-data.md) is a separate guide refer to that as well.

 ## Next steps

-That's it for this guide already!

 You should now be able to write data to the database using the Data Abstraction Layer from Shopware 6.
-You might have missed the guide about [reading data](reading-data.md) in the first place though, and you should definitely know how that's done.
+You might have missed the guide about [Reading data](reading-data.md) in the first place though, and you should definitely know how that is done.